Choose a type of provider

 Step 1 –Talking with hospital staff who can fix the problem

-What if it's an emergency?
-Hospitals have regular procedures to deal with patients who get sicker in the hospital.
-However, sometimes patients or families notice something about a patient’s medical condition that the health care team doesn’t recognize or address, and they feel it’s an emergency.
-For example, it might be a subtle change in the patient's mental state.
-Most hospitals have a special team, usually called the rapid response team or medical emergency team, that can be called to assess a patient who’s showing signs of decline.
-Your first step should be to ask a nurse or physician to call the rapid response team.
-If you can't get the hospital staff’s attention, don’t hesitate to call the hospital operator yourself and ask for the rapid response team.
-Some hospitals also have a specific helpline (sometimes called “Condition H”) that patients can call for emergency assistance.
+Some hospitals also have a specific helpline (sometimes called "Condition H") that patients can call for emergency assistance.
 That number should be posted on the wall or on the room telephone.
-If you can’t find these numbers or the hospital doesn't have a rapid response team or patient helpline, call the hospital operator and tell them you have an emergency.
+If you can’t find these numbers or the hospital doesn’t have a rapid response team or patient helpline, call the hospital operator and tell them you have an emergency.
 Ask for the charge nurse, the nurse supervisor or the administrator on call.

 Step 2 – Filing a grievance with the hospital

-After dealing with the Patient Relations department, if your problem is still not resolved, under the law, you can file a grievance with the hospital.
-The hospital must inform you whom to contact to file a grievance and it must review, investigate and resolve the grievance in a reasonable amount of time—generally 7 days.
-The hospital should respond in writing, in non-technical language you can understand.
-The letter should indicate the steps taken on your behalf to investigate the grievance, the results of the review and a contact person.
-You or the hospital may also want to meet in person to talk about the incident.
-A grievance is considered resolved when you are satisfied with the actions taken by the hospital on your behalf.
-There may be times, however, when the hospital feels it has taken reasonable and appropriate action and considers the grievance closed, but you are still unsatisfied.
-That’s when you may consider filing your concern with a hospital oversight organization—the next step below.
+After dealing with the Patient Relations staff, if your problem is still not solved, under the law, you can file a complaint or grievance with the hospital.
+The hospital must give you contact information for filing a grievance.
+It also must review, investigate and resolve the grievance in a reasonable amount of time—generally 7 days.
+The hospital should respond in writing, in language you can understand.
+The letter should tell you the steps taken on your behalf to investigate the grievance, the results and a contact person.
+You or the hospital may also want to meet in person to talk about what happened.

 Step 3 – Filing a complaint with organizations outside the hospital

-If your concern about quality is still not resolved to your satisfaction and/or you want to prevent a similar event from happening to another patient, there are several places outside a hospital where you can file a complaint, including the California Department of Public Health and the Joint Commission.
+If your concern about quality is still not resolved to your satisfaction or you want to prevent a similar event from happening to another patient, there are several places outside a hospital where you can file a complaint, including the California Department of Public Health and the Joint Commission.

 .